How to attract bats to your backyard

 Check out our Guide to Gardening for Bats.

-Don’t tear down that dead tree.
+2. Don’t tear down that dead tree

 For many bat species, dead trees are like a comfy lodge or beach house – a great hangout spot.
 Some bats like to squeeze between the narrow, rough space between the tree bark and wood, while others seek out tree hollows to roost.
 If a dead tree does not pose a safety or property concern, consider leaving it standing.
 If you do need to fell a dead tree, you can always leave the wood on the ground to rot.
 It will still attract lots of different insects.

 Cats and bats don’t mix.
 Period.
 Cat attacks are one of the most common causes of bat (and bird) casualties.
 Keep your cat indoors at night, especially during summer months when bat mothers are feeding their young.
 Make certain your cat is indoors a half hour before sunset and a half hour after sunset when bats are most active.
 If your cat finds a bat, it may learn where the roost is located, which places an entire colony at risk.

-Buy or build a bat house
+5. Install a bat house

 - A bat house should be at least 24” high x 16” wide.
 Smaller bat houses do not offer adequate thermal stability.